capybara1/AspNetCoreDemo/README.md

 # Comparison to Alternative Technologies

 ## SOAP
-  - Soap is considered RPC
+  - SOAP is considered RPC
-  - Soap works without HTTP
+  - SOAP works without HTTP
     - Some HTTP Features are duplicated to remove dependencies
     - Tooling for HTTP cannot be used
       - Only used verb is POST
+        - No HTTP Caching
       - Informations in body
+        - No URL based filtering
+  - SOAP has a defined set of associated standards (WS-*)

 # HTTP

 ## Verbs